 New Balance FuelCell Rebel v5 (Men’s/Women’s)

-The Expert (Michael Charboneau): Michael has covered running and outdoor gear since 2017, both as an editor at Runner’s World and as a freelance writer for InsideHook, Men’s Journal, The Los Angeles Times, and other outlets.
+The Expert (Michael Charboneau): For decades, New Balance has used a&nbsp Runner’s World and as a freelance writer for InsideHook, Men’s Journal, The Los Angeles Times, and other outlets.
 He has written more about running shoes than any other category—he has personally tested dozens of shoes over the past eight years—and has firsthand experience running in models from nearly every major brand.

 How We Selected